ssmf/cli-todo-app/README.md

 The flag works by itself (meaning, not parsing any value) if the value we want to define is bool (e.g.. if the task is done), We pass in a value if The value is not bool and we want to specify it (e.g. -name [value])

-here is a list of all flags available:
+Here is a list of all flags available:

 - -add -> Specifies if user wants to add a new task
 - -rm -> Specifies if user wants to remove an existing task